maiers/pdfkit-commonmark/README.md

     // write pdf to some file in the current directory doc.pipe(fs.createWriteStream(__dirname + '/test.pdf'));

-    // render pased markdown to pdf
+    // render parsed markdown to pdf
     writer.render(doc, parsed);

     // end the document